 80. Only one prize per game except for system entries

-(1) An entry in which 7 numbers have been selected per game does not entitle the holder of the receipted ticket or the purchaser of an entry under Part 2 Division 5 of these rules to claim to have won in more than 1 division per game in an OZ Lotto draw.
+(1) The holder of a receipted ticket which contains, or the purchaser of an entry under Part 2 Division 5 of these rules which comprises, a system entry may claim a prize in one division for each notional game making up that system entry, resulting in prizes in more than one division for that entry.

-(2) A system entry in which 4 to 19 numbers (but not 7 numbers) have been selected may entitle the holder of the receipted ticket or the purchaser of an entry under Part 2 Division 5 of these rules to claim to have won in more than 1 division per game in an OZ Lotto draw.
+[(2) deleted]

 (3) The holders of a syndicate share receipted ticket which contains a system entry may claim a share in a prize in one division for each notional game making up that system entry, resulting in shares in prizes in more than one division for that entry.

+[Rule 80 amended in Gazette 4 Oct 2017 p.
+5128.]

 81. Distribution of prize pool

-(1) If no one wins a division 1 prize in a particular OZ Lotto draw, then the division 1 prize pool for that OZ Lotto draw (calculated without any prize reserve fund augmentation) must be added to, and form a part of, the next OZ Lotto draw division 1 prize pool.
+(1) If no one wins a division 1 prize in a particular OZ Lotto draw, then the division 1 prize pool for that draw (calculated without any prize reserve fund augmentation) is to be added to, and then forms part of, the division 1 prize pool for the next OZ Lotto draw.

 (2) Where there is no OZ Lotto division 1 prize winner for 26 consecutive OZ Lotto draws, the Commission must allocate the accumulated division 1 prize pool in the 26th OZ Lotto draw to the prize pool for the division 2 winners in that OZ Lotto draw.

-(3) If an OZ Lotto division 1 prize pool is distributed to division 2 winners, the prize money is still treated as a division 1 prize for the purposes of making a claim.
+(3) If an OZ Lotto division 1 prize pool is distributed to division 2 winners, the prize money is still treated as a division 1 prize for the purposes of claiming and payment of prizes.

+[Rule 81 amended in Gazette 4 Oct 2017 p.
+5128.]

 82. Application of prize pool if divisions 2 to 6 prize not won

 If no one wins a prize in division 2, 3, 4, 5 or 6 in a particular OZ Lotto draw, then the prize pool for that division is to be added to the prize pool for the next lower division in which there is at least one winner in that OZ Lotto draw.